MahmoudHegazi/animation_calculator_old/README.md

 I created this from scratch

-until now i finished adding and multiplay but their syntax of substrict and dividing not working on my mind yet can't get it with rule like this found 1 soultion and will test it
+until now i finished adding and multiplay but the syntax of substrict and dividing not working on my mind yet can't get it with rule like this found 1 soultion and will test it